ash0080/gun.doc.cn/tmp.md

 ### Aren't those servers?
 I thought GUN was P2P!

 Browsers (and internet firewalls) and even WebRTC, for legacy security reasons, won't let you directly connect to other machines unless they have a publicly accessible IP address (your `localhost` might!
 If you have an IPv6 address and no firewall).
-To get around this, WebRTC uses "signaling servers" to coordinate P2P connections.
+To get around this, WebRTC uses "signaling servers" to coordinate where non-IPv6 peers (like a browser) are, and **then** attempts to establish a P2P connection.

 So to answer the question, yes - GUN is P2P but the internet is not, it is broken and we're working on fixing that with [AXE](http://axe.eco/).

+### How do peers discover each other?

-GUN also makes things better via "relay peers".
-They automatically run a "signaling server" inside of them, but can be fully decentralized.
-They have no centralized logic, and even if peers fail to make a P2P WebRTC connection, they use the [DAM](./DAM) (Daisy-chain Ad-hoc Mesh-network) networking algorithm to relay messages between disconnected peers.
+GUN makes things better via "relay peers".
+They automatically run a "signaling server" inside of them, but can also be fully decentralized.
+They have no centralized logic, and even if peers fail to establish a WebRTC connection, they can then use a [DAM](./DAM) (Daisy-chain Ad-hoc Mesh-network) networking algorithm to relay messages between peers that are not directly connected.
 They are easy to run, require no maintenance, and can be deployed in 1 click:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/amark/gun)

 See the [README](https://github.com/amark/gun) for other ways (Docker, Now, etc.) to deploy relay peers.

-### What about my peer?
-Can I run a peer locally?

-Yes.

-...next stage of the tutorial coming soon...
+You can also run one on your local machine from the terminal: (check the [README](https://github.com/amark/gun) if you have any problems with the command)

+$`npm install gun && cd node_modules/gun && npm start`

+### Where does data get stored?

+Unlike Bitcoin which has to store all data on all peers, GUN can have any peer store any (or all) data.
+What they actually store is usually decided by what data the peer is subscribed to (we'll cover this in the next sections).
+Relay peers, however, will try to opt into "superpeer" mode and store everything (if they can).

+In browsers, data will get stored in `localStorage` by default, but an `indexedDB` adapter also exists.

+In node, data will be stored on disk by RAD (Radix storage engine), but plugins for S3 and other storage systems also exist.